 “For ecommerce merchants, choosing a company that has experience fulfilling ecommerce orders is vitally important.
 First, experience shipping these types of orders means that they will be able to do it accurately and timely.
 Second, as a strategic partner, they will better be able to assist you with any business challenges and might be able to offer advice that helps propel the business forward because they understand the nuances of ecommerce in general.”

 Your best bet?
 Hop on the phone or send an email.
 Chat with someone one-on-one about your business.
 Don’t be afraid to ask a lot of questions, including asking for references.
 Most importantly, be upfront and clear about your needs so there are no surprises down the road.

-Most Common Pitfall
+Most Common Pitfall on logistics company

 According to Paul, the most common pitfall is choosing a company based solely on price.
 Although price is important, finding a company that is a good fit is just as important.
 Unhappy customers could end up costing more in the long-run.